Have you been enduring horrendous buffering times? Speed up your Netflix stream today.

-However, if you run into the same problem in your own home, that’s when you have the power to do something about it – this is especially relevant if you have multiple people downloading under the same roof.
+However, say you run into the same problem in your own home.
+That’s when you have the power to do something about it – this is especially relevant if you’ve got multiple people downloading under the same roof.

 Consider upgrading to a faster Internet plan